kyma-project/website/content/blog-posts/2019-04-08-release-notes-0.9/index.md

 ### Documentation UI integrated with Headless CMS

 Documentation UI, which you can access in the Console UI, is now integrated with Headless CMS.
-This means you can extend the Documentation view, the one you see after clicking the **?** icon, with your custom documentation topics, as long as you have your docs written in Markdown and extended with additional metadata.
-See the example ClusterDocsTopic custom resource that will extend the Documentation UI navigation with a new element called **Workloads** that will be grouped under a new heading called **Kubernetes**.
+This means you can extend the Documentation view, the one you see after clicking the **?** icon, with your custom documentation topics as long as you have your docs written in Markdown and extended with additional metadata.
+The code snippet below is the example ClusterDocsTopic custom resource that will extend the Documentation UI navigation with a new element called **Workloads** which will be grouped under a new **Kubernetes** heading.
 After clicking **Workloads**, you will see the official Kubernetes documentation.

 ```
 apiVersion: cms.kyma-project.io/v1alpha1